DURAARK/duraark-installer/README.md

 1. Install [Docker Toolbox](https://www.docker.com/toolbox) as a prerequisite
 2. Download the latest version of the installer [here](https://github.com/DURAARK/duraark-installer/releases) (it is a ZIP file)
 3. Extract the ZIP file and run the **duraark-install** executable.
-Wait until the installer finishes, which may take several minutes to download the system.
+Wait until the installer finishes, which may take several minutes to download the system, depending on the internet connection.
+Don't get confused by weird console windows, everything will be fine.
 4. Open **Kitematic** (which should be available on your Desktop after installing [Docker Toolbox](https://www.docker.com/toolbox) in step 1)
 5. You should see something similar to this screenshot: